How to Stop Being Absent Minded and Inattentive

 Daydreaming is a pleasant activity, but if you indulge in it while busy with other things, you might lose your attention and get absorbed in your daydreams.
 This implies that your attention is not under your control.

-Be careful not to daydream while listening to a lecture, working, reading or studying.
+Be careful not to daydream while listening to a lecture, working, reading, or studying.

 If you catch yourself daydreaming or thinking of other matters, immediately bring your attention back to what you are doing.

-4. Watching TV
+4. Avoid Watching TV too Much TV

 How many hours do you sit in front of your TV screen, watching movies and other programs?